shaybanerjee/ScheduleMaker/README.md

 <h1> ScheduleMaker </h1>

-<p> Application that will allow students to select the courses they wish to study for the upcomming school term and view all the different permutations of schedules possible for the course. </p> <br>
+<p> Application that will allow students to select the courses they wish to study for the upcomming school term and view all the different permutations of schedules possible for the courses. </p> <br>
-<b> The project uses the following technologies: <b>
+<b> The project uses the following technologies: <b><br>
     - HTML  <br>
     - CSS <br>
     - JavaScript <br>